jsilvcast/VisionZip/README.md

 11. [License](#license)

 ## News
-- [x] [2024.12.05] We add an [Intro-Video](https://youtu.be/sytaAzmxxpo?si=IieArmQ7YNf2dVyM),providing a step-by-step guide on how to use the demo.
+- [x] [2024.12.05] We add an [Intro-Video](https://youtu.be/sytaAzmxxpo?si=IieArmQ7YNf2dVyM), providing a step-by-step guide on how to use the demo.
-- [x] [2024.12.05] We add a new [Demo-Chat](http://202.104.135.156:7860/), where users can select which visual tokens to project to the LLM and receive corresponding responses.
+- [x] [2024.12.05] We add a new [Demo-Chat](http://202.104.135.156:7860/), where users can manually select visual tokens to send to the LLM and observe how different visual tokens affect the final response.
 We believe this will further enhance the analysis of VLM interpretability.
 - [x] [2024.11.30] We release [Paper](http://arxiv.org/abs/2411.nan) and this GitHub repo, including code for LLaVA.

 **VisionZip: Longer is Better but Not Necessary in Vision Language Models [[Paper](http://arxiv.org/abs/2411.nan)]** <br />